What is a Pituitary Adenoma?

 Endoscopic/Transsphenoidal

-Your specialist can remove most pituitary tumors after making a small incision to access the tumor.
 This type of minimally invasive surgery uses a small camera or a microscope to help surgeons see the tumor.
-The specialist does not have to open your skull.
+Your surgeon does not have to open your skull.
+They reach the tumor by going through your nose.
+This method needs no external cuts.

-Endoscopic endonasal (or endoscopic transsphenoidal)--The doctor will use an endoscope--a long, thin tube--to view the tumor and will remove it through the nose and sinuses.
+- Endoscopic endonasal (or endoscopic transsphenoidal)—Your surgeon uses a long, thin tube called an endoscope to view the tumor.
+They remove it through your nose and sinuses.

-Microscopic transsphenoidal--A microscope will be placed in your nose to help doctors view the tumor.
+- Microscopic transsphenoidal--A microscope placed in your nose helps surgeons view the tumor.
 A neurosurgeon cuts through the sinus wall to reach the tumor and remove it.

 Craniotomy

-While it is normal to have congestion and sinus headache after surgery, your doctor will watch for other, more serious complications.
+It is normal to have congestion and sinus headaches after surgery.
+Your provider will watch for other, more serious complications.
 Your risk level may increase for meningitis or other infections.

 Your hormone levels may fluctuate.
 You may need medication if you have a decrease in hormones.